Ph.D. in Functional Anatomy and Evolution

 Research

-All students are required to engage in independent research, and a laboratory research rotation under faculty guidance begins soon after their arrival.
+All students are required to engage in independent research which begins soon after their arrival.
 Research may utilize our large collection of fossil and extant vertebrates as well as departmental research equipment.
-Research is further facilitated by our proximity to the collections of recent and fossil vertebrates held at the Smithsonian Institution's National Museum of Natural History in Washington, D.C., which can be accessed by a hour journey on public transport.
+Research is further facilitated by our proximity to the collections of recent and fossil vertebrates held at the Smithsonian Institution's National Museum of Natural History in Washington, D.C., which can be accessed by a one hour journey on public transport.
 Baltimore's excellent location offers ease of access to other major museums on the East Coast, as well as several international airports to travel to museums and collections around the world.

 Teaching Opportunities

 Teaching opportunities are primarily centered around training students to teach human anatomy in a medical school or allied health setting.
-Students act as laboratory instructors for both the Summer Institute in Anatomy and the School of Medicine Human Anatomy course.
-These are cadaver-based course, allowing for the highest level of dissection-based experience.
-The School of Medicine course is taught at the beginning of the third year of the Ph.D. program, while the Summer Institute is taught at the end of both the first and second years.
+Students act as laboratory instructors for both the School of Nursing Human Anatomy course as well as the School of Medicine Human Anatomy course.
+These are cadaver-based courses, allowing for the highest level of dissection-based experience.
+The School of Medicine course is taught at the beginning of the third year of the Ph.D. program, while the School of Nursing course is taught at the end of both the first and second years.
 Further teaching opportunities are available through undergraduate courses offered by the departmental faculty.

 Prerequisites